Grade 5 Curriculum

 English Language Arts

-In English Language Arts fifth graders continue to read more challenging materials.
+Fifth graders continue to read more challenging materials.
 They are expected to clearly summarize what they have learned from reading and discussions and give evidence and details from their materials to support that.
-Students determine the theme of a story, play, or poem and tell how the characters respond to challenges.
+Students determine the theme of a story, play or poem and tell how the characters respond to challenges.
 They read to answer questions or solve a problem with information from several books, articles or online sources.
-In writing they continue to develop skills to gather, organize, interpret, and present information.
+In writing, they use the Reading and Writing Companion as they continue to develop skills to gather, organize, interpret and present information.

 What really happened at the Boston Massacre?
 Who lived in the Americas before Columbus?
 And what was debated at the Constitutional Convention?
 These are just a few of the questions that students will explore in 5th grade as they begin the study of early American history.
 Students also learn about core concepts in the Bill of Rights, the separation of powers, and economic decision-making systems.